 Water quality: Excellent, 5/5.
 Aside from uninhabited islands, Lo So Shing is it the cleanest beach in Hong Kong.
 If you want to baptize your swimming trunks, this is the place to come.

 Facilities: Surprisingly good.
 About a 60-minute hike from Yung Shue Wan on Lamma Island, Lo So Shing's location is one of its greatest attractions; however, its seclusion does mean there is little opportunity for donkey rides or sipping cocktails on the seafront.
 You’ll find lifeguards, shark nets, and changing rooms but little else.

-Water Quality: Excellent, 5/5.
-Well clear of Hong Kong Island, Lantaus's beaches are some of the cleanest in Hong Kong.
+Water quality: Excellent, 5/5.
+Well clear of Hong Kong Island, Lantau's beaches are some of the cleanest in Hong Kong.

 Shek O Beach: Take a Hike

-Shek O is a beautiful beach set on the southeast of Hong Kong Island, and is popular with suits on retreat from the city.
+Shek O is a beautiful beach set on the southeast of Hong Kong Island and is popular with suits on a retreat from the city.
 Many first-time beachgoers in Hong Kong take advantage of Shek O’s accessibility and visit it first.

 To get to Shek O Beach, take the No 9 Minibus from Shau Kei Wan MTR station.